tiagolr/vnodes/README.md

 With 2.0 the rendering method was changed, instead of having foreignObjects inside svg, the `screen` now uses different layers for svg and html while sinchronizing the transforms between them.
 This fixes issues with Safari that were partially patched by @metanas, the layout of nodes becomes simpler as there is no need to account for margins, clipping, lack of support of absolute positioning inside nodes or opacity in browsers based on WebKit.

-Markers were also revamped among other changes, see CHANGELOG for more details.
+Markers were also revamped among other changes, see [CHANGELOG.md](./CHANGELOG.md) for more details.

 ### Get started
 ```html